nervosys/AutonomySim/docs/usage_rover.md

-# How to Use Car in AutonomySim
+# Rover Usage

-By default AutonomySim prompts user for which vehicle to use.
+By default, `AutonomySim` prompts the user for the vehicle to use.
 You can easily change this by setting [SimMode](settings.md#SimMode).
 For example, if you want to use car instead then just set the SimMode in your [settings.json](settings.md) which you can find in your `~/Documents/AutonomySim` folder, like this:

 ```json
 {